shrurtivishnoi-png/Hotel_Booking_Analysis/README.md

 | Resort Hotel | €94.95 |

 City Hotel commands a higher average daily rate than Resort Hotel.
+## 💡 Business Recommendations

+Based on the analysis, the following recommendations can help hotels improve their booking and revenue strategies:

+- **Reduce Cancellations:** With around 37% of bookings cancelled, hotels can identify high-risk bookings and consider suitable deposit or prepayment strategies.

+- **Optimize Peak-Season Pricing:** July and August showed the highest booking demand.
+Hotels can consider dynamic pricing and targeted promotions during high-demand periods.

+- **Monitor OTA Performance:** Online Travel Agents generated the highest number of bookings.
+Hotels should monitor OTA performance, commission costs, and conversion rates while also encouraging direct bookings.

+- **Focus on Key Customer Segments:** Transient customers represented the largest customer group.
+Hotels can develop targeted offers and personalized campaigns for this segment.

+- **Review Hotel Pricing:** City Hotel had a higher average ADR than Resort Hotel.
+Management can further analyze demand and pricing patterns to optimize room rates.
+-
 ## ✅ Conclusion

 - City Hotel received the highest number of bookings (66.4%).